Updated May 30, 2023

 - Added with Entity Graph Support.

-- @ConstructorResult support added for the result set mapping using native queries.
+- The developers supported the result set mapping using native queries by adding @ConstructorResult.

 - Support synchronization contexts through SynchronizationType.